Non-Polio Enterovirus Infection

 Which specialist treats it?
 The infectious disease specialist guides the more complex cases, while the general practitioner handles the common presentations.
 If symptoms intensify or do not go away, a timely medical evaluation is advisable.

-Specialties that treat non-polio enterovirus infection
+Data on 54 doctors who treat non-polio enterovirus infection

 Treatment by city